Top 15 Destinations in Thailand

 Erawan National Park

 Located in the Kanchanaburi Province of western Thailand, Erawan National Park is one of the country’s most famous protected areas.
-Its highlight being the Erawan Falls, which cascade down seven tiers to form mesmerising pools.
-Bathing in these waters is popular with both locals and visitors alike, with the first three tiers easy to reach and a steep 2-kilometre hike to reach the others.
+The highlight of the park is Erawan Falls, a beautiful seven-tiered waterfall that is extremely popular with bathers.
+The first three tiers are easy to reach and for those who fancy getting away from the crowds, a steep two-kilometre hike leads to the other four.
 Deeper into the forest, you might catch a glimpse of wildlife such as elephants, wild boar and sambar deer.

 OUR PICK #12

 Offering some of the best beaches in Thailand, the province of Krabi is well known for its sheer limestone cliffs, jungle-clad interior and stunning islands.
 With over 150 found off its coast, many boasting white sands and turquoise waters, it’s no surprise island hopping is one of the main activities here.
 But there’s plenty more on offer, including rock climbing, snorkelling and scuba diving, kayaking and jungle trekking.